-When someone requests a download on an item's preview page, one of the following occurs:
+When someone requests a download on an item's preview page, the following occurs:

-- For hosted layers, ArcGIS Enterprise Sites checks for changes before refreshing the cache.
-If a dataset has been changed or updated since the cache was made, ArcGIS Enterprise Sites refreshes the cache.
-Otherwise, the download comes from the previous cache.
+- For hosted layers, ArcGIS Enterprise Sites checks for changes before exporting a new file.
+If a dataset has been changed or updated since the last export file was created, Enterprise Sites creates a new one.
+Otherwise, the download comes from the previous export.

-To make data available for download through ArcGIS Enterprise Sites, an administrator must enable the Export Data setting on the item's detail page in Enterprise because ArcGIS Enterprise Sites relies on the extract capabilities of the underlying service.
+To make data available for download through Enterprise Sites, an administrator must enable the Export data setting on the item's detail page in Enterprise because Enterprise Sites relies on the extract capabilities of the underlying service.
 For more information, see Export data from hosted feature layers.

 Recommendations and limitations